tegacodes/EccentricInterfaces/README.md

 ##Schedule

-This schedule is subject to change so please check it daily.
+This schedule is subject to change so please check in daily.

 ###Monday
 * [Introductions](https://tegacodes.github.io/EccentricInterfaces/slides/0/0.html)